-A self-drive itinerary from Kuopio to Rovaniemi on the Arctic Circle through sparsely populated taiga forests of north-eastern Finland.
+Our self-drive "classic" from Kuopio to Rovaniemi on the Arctic Circle through sparsely populated taiga forests of north-eastern Finland.
 Five national parks within easy reach for great walks.
 Interesting wildlife watching options available.

 On this self-drive itinerary you’ll enjoy easy driving on traffic-free roads while travelling through the sparsely populated taiga forests of north-eastern Finland.
 There are even five national parks with their hiking, canoeing and fishing possibilities easily accessible from the route.
 Close to the Russian border you can participate in bear or wolverine observation tours which give you a unique chance to watch and photograph these animals safely.
 In an information centre you’ll get to know Finland’s large carnivores – bear, wolf, lynx and wolverine.

 Accommodation varies from hotel rooms to apartments and cosy cabins.
 Each night you will get to enjoy local delicacies and the genuine Finnish sauna is also available daily.

 • Easy driving on traffic-free roads

 • Wildlife watching

 • Interesting sights (winter war history, Finnish wildlife)

 price / person

 May 1-Sep 30

 Kuopio (independent arrival)